-Join Simon Allardice for an in-depth discussion in this video What you should know, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video What you should know, part of Programming Foundations: Code Efficiency.

 This is a course for programmers.
 If I'm going to talk about efficient memory usage, I'll be discussing data times, variables, arrays, and objects.
 If I'm going to talk through the optimal use of iteration, well you need to understand a loop when you see one.
 But if you've watched any of my other foundations or programming courses past the fundamentals one, you'll have a good idea of what to expect here.
 I will be as generic as I can be, often using pseudocode or simple readable examples from common languages because I want you to get to the end of this course and think, that was incredibly useful whether you're working on desktop applications in Java, Objective-C mobile applications, Python web applications, C# class libraries or anything else.

 So what I expect from you is general development skills.
 You're comfortable developing in a general purpose programming language, you understand the common vocabulary and concepts of modern software development and you're not freaked out if you see a different language from your personal favorite.
 Because of the nature of this course, I will not be getting into the very specific techniques for optimization that only apply to a particular point release of a specific operating system running on a certain kind of CPU with a distinct kind of ssd drive.